Navigate this page

 There is no legal requirement for any person seeking asylum to make their claim in any particular country.

-Why have people seeking asylum been placed in hotels?
+Why have people seeking asylum been placed in asylum accommodation?

-The Home Office is currently using a number of hotels all over the country as a temporary and emergency response to accommodate people seeking asylum.
+The Home Office is currently using a number of sites across the country as a temporary and emergency response to accommodate people seeking asylum.

 Who makes the decision on where people seeking asylum are placed?